- The Site Model

 Sites may meet in-person or remotely using video-conferencing software (such as Zoom, Skype, or Microsoft Teams).
 Many sites create WhatsApp groups to distribute local resources and information and to connect, share ideas and support one another.

-In the midst of the COVID-19 pandemic, we've advised that sites continue to follow their local public health guidelines and we have encouraged remote meeting options.
+In the midst of the COVID-19 pandemic, we've advised that sites continue to follow their local public health guidelines and we have encouraged remote meeting options if needed.

 What do site meetings look like?